-Best Buy has a detailed RSL that “specifies chemicals restricted based upon regulations or known hazards,” i.e. the list reflects restrictions beyond those already in regulations.
+Best Buy says that it has a detailed RSL that “specifies chemicals restricted based upon regulations or known hazards,” i.e. the list reflects restrictions beyond those already in regulations.
 It functions as a BRSL, applying to chemicals in Best Buy’s private-label and direct import products, and as a Manufacturing Restricted Substance List (MRSL), since it also covers chemicals used in factories (in the manufacturing process).
 Best Buy has not disclosed its list of restricted substances.
 Best Buy staff told us the RSL and MRSL also apply to packaging but did not provide more details so we are awarding half credit.
 Research commissioned by Toxic-Free Future and Safer Chemicals, Healthy Families’ Mind the Store campaign found that three private-label TVs from Best Buy contained toxic flame retardants.
 Best Buy staff later noted to us that the TVs that tested positive were discontinued, although the company has not confirmed whether the replacement TVs have been tested to be free of toxic flame retardants.
 These findings suggest that Best Buy’s BRSL and/or MRSL does not go far enough.

 The policy does not indicate quantifiable goals for reducing and eliminating CHCs.